-There was a school (likely a log cabin) in the Coppell area as early as the 1870s, and by the 1890s, school was being held in local church buildings.
-Coppell had its own school building by at least 1897, and a newer two-story building served students at the turn of the century.
+There was a school - likely a log cabin - in the Coppell area (renamed from “Gibbs Station”) as early as the 1870s.
+In 1879, school was held in the Grapevine Springs (historic park in Coppell) Methodist Chapel and seemingly occupied a number of local church buildings over time.
+By at least 1897, Coppell had its very own school building, and an even newer two-story building served students at the turn of the century.
 In 1927, the Dallas County School System acquired six acres of land in Coppell along present Southwestern Boulevard for $900, upon which a new brick building was built.
 Two rural schools, Gentry School and Bethel School, consolidated with Coppell School and moved into the new building, part of which is, today, Pinkerton Elementary.
 In 1928, Coppell School had 175 students in grades one through eight.
 Upon finishing the eighth grade, students attended Carrollton High School to graduate from the twelfth grade.

 Coppell School ceased to be a county school in 1959 when the Coppell Independent School District was created.
 In the early 1960s, a decision was made to expand Coppell School into a full twelve-grade school, and a grade was added per year until 1965, when the first high school class graduated from Coppell High School.
-Two years later, a second school building was built to house grades seven through twelve; that building today is Coppell Middle School West.
+Two years later, a second school building was built to house grades seven through twelve; that building is the current location of Coppell Middle School West.

 Until 1963, Coppell athletic teams were known as the Coppell Tigers.
 Then, partly because of the new professional football team in Dallas, and partly because Coppell was home to a junior rodeo, the mascot changed to the Coppell Cowboys.